Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

  **Properties of Graphql**:

 The following terms would be used a lot when interacting with graphql.
+It is important that you know them, though we wouldn't cover all of them in this tutorial.

 - schema
 - query
 - Nesting